 The normal preparation by students admitted to graduate study in the department is a bachelor's or master's degree in physics.
 However, in the past, students with degrees in engineering, mathematics or other areas have been admitted.
-The general requirements and regulations pertaining to advanced degrees are given in the University's Graduate School Bulletin, which is available directly from the Graduate School Admissions Office (located in 530 Goodell Building).
+The general requirements and regulations pertaining to advanced degrees are given in the University's Graduate School Bulletin (www.umass.edu/gradschool/policies-forms), and the Graduate School Website.

 Candidates planning to do graduate study in physics should have completed at least (preferably, more than) 15 semester credit hours in undergraduate physics beyond an introductory course (such as Physic 151, 152, 253) and also 6 credits of mathematics beyond college-level calculus.